 This is an average diet chart hence it is advisable to consult with an Ayurvedic doctor before following the chart.

-During this season, one should opt for ingredients that are light and are easily digestible.
+Breakfast: During this season, one should opt for ingredients that are light and are easily digestible.
 The food should provide quick energy and not lead to lethargy.
 Barley and gram are such cereals.

+Lunch: Lunch should be prepared in such a way that it contains all the six tastes which include sweet, sour, salty, bitter, pungent and astringent.
 It is good if one begins the lunch with something sweet, followed by the main course containing salty, sour, and pungent foods.
 End the meal with bitter and astringent items that are easy to digest.

 Dinner: Unlike the lunch, the dinner should be very light.
 Rice and milk should be given prominence.
 Cereals like corn rotis should also be given importance as they are easy to digest.
 If one has consumed a heavy snack in the evening then it is advisable to go for one or two bananas and a big glass of milk for dinner.

 Food to Avoid During Monsoon

 During this season, dry, cold, heavy foods like cheese and curds should not be consumed.
 Bengal gram, field pea should not be eaten.
 Fermented and stale foods, and cold, ice beverages should also not be consumed.
 Afternoon naps should be avoided, as they tend to make the body heavier.
 Alcohol should be consumed in small quantities.